moogacs/docs.buf.build/docs/reference/inputs.md

 all fits together.

 In general, an input is a collection of `.proto` files used by many of the `buf` commands.
-In most cases, this will be a [module](../bsr/overview.md#module), but a variety of other formats are supported and explained below.
+In most cases, this is a [module](../bsr/overview.md#module), but a variety of other formats are supported and explained below.

 > By default, `buf` uses the current directory as its input for all commands.